Laminaria: Energy

 Due to their ability to grow underwater and in salt water, algae are being looked into as a source of biofuel.
 Laminaria is one of the five macroalgae farmed for products such as food, chemicals and power.
 Those five genera contribute to 76% of the total tonnage for farmed macroalgae.
 Laminaria is less desired as a renewable energy source due to its high ash content when burned.
 Laminaria has an ash content of 33%, while wood has about a 2% ash content when burned.
 Algae have a high water content requiring much energy to dry the algae before being able to properly use it.

 More research is being done with anaerobic digestion, which is the most promising practice to extract energy from Laminaria.
 There are still barriers to overcome before moving forward with anaerobic digestion, such as its cost per kwh.

 Metal absorption

 The ability of laminaria, along with other brown algae, to absorb heavy metals is a current area of interest regarding their use to remove heavy metals from wastewater.
 Laminaria has been shown by recent research to have a favorable mannuronic/guluronic acid residues ratio (M/G ratio) for heavy metal absorption in its alginate.
-This M/G ratio is the ratio between the L-gluronate (G) and D-mannuronate (M) in the alginate, a natural anionic polymer that is found in all brown algae.
+This M/G ratio is the ratio between the L-guluronate (G) and D-mannuronate (M) in the alginate, a natural anionic polymer that is found in all brown algae.
 This alginate is able to form a gel that contains carboxyl groups that can bind heavy metal cations such as Cu^{2+}, Cd^{2+}, and Pb^{2+}, thereby allowing these metals to be removed from wastewater.